Koromix/rygel/web/koffi.dev/pages/misc.md

 ## Memory usage

+*The default synchronous sizes have changed in Koffi 3.3.2*

 For synchronous/normal calls, Koffi uses two preallocated memory blocks:

 - One to construct the C stack and assign registers, subsequently used by the platform-specific assembly code (1 MiB by default)